Summary Information For: AAVrh10, FIX-WT, DTX101, NCT02618915 and NCT02971969

 Not reported

-Data regarding the immune capsid directed T cell activation were taken from here4 and summarized as follows:
+Data on capsid-directed T-cell immune activation were extracted from Reference #5 and are summarized as follows:

 • 4/6 (described as limited/6-8 weeks)